 If you apply as a transfer student, we require recommendations from two law professors with whom you have studied.

 Sign the waiver form if you wish to waive your access to any of your recommendations.
-When evaluating your recommendations, no weight is given to whether or not you waive access to them.
+No weight is given to whether or not you waive your access when evaluating your recommendations.

 Optional Socioeconomic Questionnaire

-If you have experienced disadvantages that adversely affected your performance in the past, and if you have successfully overcome such disadvantages, then this information will be considered when assessing your potential to contribute to the educational process and the legal profession.
-To this end, you are invited to complete the socioeconomic questionnaire included on the application form.
-Completion of the questionnaire is optional.
-If the questionnaire is completed, the information will be used to augment the other factors considered during the evaluation process.
+If you have experienced disadvantages that adversely affected your performance in the past, and if you have successfully overcome such disadvantages, then this information will be considered when assessing your potential to contribute to the educational process and to the legal profession.
+To this end, you are invited to complete the optional socioeconomic questionnaire included on the application form.
+If the questionnaire is completed the information will be used to augment the other factors considered during the evaluation process.

 Application Status Notification

 We will take no action until your application is complete.
-Applications are considered complete when the following items are received and processed: An application form, an application fee (or fee waiver), a CAS transcript summary, an LSAT score (the most recent one reported on your application), a resume, and a personal statement.
-Completion of your file may require additional action on your part, such as payment to LSAC for sending CAS reports.
+Applications are considered complete when the following items are received and processed: An application form, an application fee (or fee waiver), an LSAC transcript summary, an LSAT score (the most recent one reported on your application), a resume, and a personal statement.
+Completion of your file may require additional action on your part, such as payment for sending an LSAC report.

-Once your file is complete, you will receive an email confirming that your application is under review and instructions on how to access an online status checker to monitor your application’s progress and disposition.
+Once your file is complete, you will receive an email to confirm that your application is under review and instructions on how to access an online status checker to monitor your application’s progress and disposition.